22 January 2018

 As many as one in three women will experience some kind of women’s health problem during their lifetime, but often they are too embarrassed to seek help.

-Don't suffer in silemce, let us help you take control.
+Can't do a star jump or sneeze without having an accident?
+Don't suffer in silence; let us help you take control.

 We recognise the sensitivity around women’s health related issues and the importance of providing a private and discreet environment in which you can seek advice and treatment, feeling confident enough to talk openly about your problems knowing everything you say will remain strictly confidential.